How A Mental Health Condition Changes A Family

 It’s our goal to fully understand the situation so we can recommend the most effective solution.
 We want to help family members support each other in the correct ways in the face of a mental health condition that has the potential to divide them.

-This article was written with Kristen Byrne (MA, MCAP), Vice President of Feinberg Consulting Addiction & Mental Health Services.
+This article was written by Kristen Byrne (MA, MCAP), Vice President of Feinberg Consulting Addiction & Mental Health Services.
 Do you have a question for the Addiction & Mental Health team?
 If so, don’t hesitate to call us at 877.538.5425 or email Kristen directly at firstname.lastname@example.org.